thomas-roos/aws-greengrass-lite/docs/design/ggconfigd.md

 have some kind of an impact on performance, doing an extra query involving joining the key and relation tables together.
 For these reasons we don't have such a check currently.

+### (Not) Preventing Notification <-> Write Infinite Loops

+Consider the case where a component A has subscribed to key 1.
+Component A, upon seeing any notification for key 1, is coded to update key 1 in some way.
+This causes an infinite loop.
+In general, this is an error in the component's logic, and as such we do not mitigate it.

+The situation could be helped in the future by preventing a component from notifying itself on any changes it makes.
+This is a change to the ggconfigd and component config IPC spec that could be made after consideration of if it would break customers.
+It is technically a breaking change, even if we don't see a use case for it.

+### Grouping Notifications

+Grouping notifications is part of the config IPC design, in that one notification can contain one or many ConfigurationUpdateEvents.
+Some potential benefits of doing this are 1. to prevent a configuration update storm, where updates trigger more updates and clog the notification and update throughput, and 2. preventing a backlog of notifications that a subscriber has to process one by one when they could process them more efficiently if received as a group.
+Currently notification grouping doesn't happen, and all notifications are sent for a single write that took place.

+Some options for implementing notification grouping are:

+1. Have a separate task which sends out notifications.
+This would be separate from the write handler, which currently sends out notifications as part of a write operation.
+1. See how the V2 Classic nucleus does it, and do something similar.

+### Suppressing Notifications when the value is written to but has not changed

+If a value is written to the config, but its value doesn't change (although the timestamp may be updated), there is no reason that a subscriber cares about this event.
+Removing notifications for these events helps prevent unnecessary notifications and reactions to unnecessary notifications.
+Currently we don't have this suppression functionality, but it could be added in the future.

+### Subscription behavior for keys which become deleted

+In GG Classic, if a key is deleted (e.g. via reset config paths during deployment), then all subscriptions to that key are also deleted.
+Even if the key is re-created later, the previous subscriptions are gone and they will not be notified anymore.
+This is an undesirable situation for component writers to have to deal with.
+The ideal from a component writer perspective would be that subscriptions can be preserved across periods of key deletion (and perhaps that you can also subscribe to a key which doesn't exist- because it could exist in the future).

+1. Send a notification for keys that are deleted, then subscribers have to re-subscribe and can try periodically (similar to mqtt).
+A problem to solve with this is that the SubscribeToConfigurationUpdate IPC response (ConfigurationUpdateEvents) doesn't have fields to indicate such an event currently.
+2. Allow keys to exist "for subscriber tracking only".
+   - A. Have a parallel subscriberKeyTable which is a superset of the actual keyTable.
+Anything added to the actual keyTable will have a mapping to the subscriberKeyTable.
+This would allow subscriptions to be created for non-existent keys or maintained for keys which become non-existent.
+   - B. Have a temp table for pending subscriptions in addition to the active subscriptions